Home / Jobs and Careers

 73%

-GPA matters most for your first job.
-After 2 to 3 years of professional experience, most employers stop asking about it entirely.
+Employer use of GPA has fallen by nearly half in seven years as skills-based hiring spreads (NACE Job Outlook).
+GPA still matters most for your first job; after 2 to 3 years of professional experience, most employers stop asking about it entirely.
 Focus on building strong work experience early, and your GPA becomes a footnote in your career history.
-By mid-career, nobody will ever ask.

 Should You Put GPA on Your Resume?